History

 Acquisitions

 Trifork has made many acquisitions over the years and acquisitions form an integral part of our growth strategy.
-We prefer to keep founders leading the company following the acquisition.
-We buy a majority stake initially, but founders retain significant ownership, and then acquire non-controlling interests (NCIs) over time to ensure that the founders are incentivized to perform well both operationally and financially.
+We prefer to keep founders leading their company following the acquisition.
+We buy a majority stake initially, but founders retain significant ownership, and then we acquire non-controlling interests (NCIs) over time to ensure that founders are incentivized to perform well both operationally and financially over multiple years.
 Hence, the acquisition of NCIs are also an integral part of our M&A strategy.
 Acquiring NCIs increases EPS of the Group.

 Trifork Labs leads Trifork Group’s venture-financed R&D activities.
 We have been active in founding, co-founding, and investing in innovative software companies for more than 20 years, and currently hold stakes in 24 active companies.